 - High quality protein – Protein is an important source of amino acids such as glutamine and L-tyrosine, which repair gut cells and create thyroid hormones, respectively.
 Protein sourced from animals is more easily absorbed by the body.
 Meat can be bought in bulk with delivery options, which I’ll discuss later in this article.

 - Berries – Berries are a great source of antioxidants and myo-inositol!
 Myo-inositol is an important nutrient that may reduce thyroid antibody and TSH levels, help balance blood sugar, as well as reduce the symptoms associated with anxiety, mood swings, depression and OCD.
 Frozen berries are cheaper than fresh ones.
 They are also usually more nutritious, as they are flash frozen instead of being transported fresh (which means they don’t lose their nutritional value during transportation).

 - Green smoothies – I encourage people to load up on micronutrients by making their own green smoothies.
 It’s an excellent way to boost the number of vegetables you consume on a daily basis, in an easy-to-digest way.
 Leafy greens, carrots, cucumbers, celery, and fresh herbs are all inexpensive smoothie ingredients that can be purchased at your local grocery store or farmer’s market.
 For an excellent (and inexpensive) source of protein, you can also add protein powders (like Rootcology Organic Pea Protein or Rootcology AI Paleo Protein) to your smoothies.
 One serving of Rootcology Organic Pea Protein powder costs about $3, and one serving of AI Paleo Protein powder costs about $2 (it’s even less, if you subscribe and save to get 10% off!) — so a daily green smoothie may only cost about $5, to replace an entire meal!

 - Fermented foods – Many fermented foods, such as sauerkraut, can be bought in jars for a reasonable price, but making your own fermented foods is cheap and easy!
 (For example, to make sauerkraut, all you need is a canning jar, some cabbage, and a bit of salt.
-You’ll find recipes for fermented veggies in my new cookbook. :-))
+You’ll find recipes for fermented veggies in my cookbook. :-))